leshikus/longwar/README.md

 * Playable without save scumming

 # Enlightment Circle
 This is the updated version of the previous template.
 Added more AI and human cities, added Town Portals.
+Recommended generator settings: "Giant" map, "No" water, "Strong" monsters.

 # Plans
 Thinking how to implement a slower yet interesting start.
 Planning to ship new releases for each HotA editor release.